Logo for Healing Hearts Counseling

 “I don’t want to feel like this anymore.”

-• To feel emotionally grounded, not triggered
+• Feel emotionally grounded, not triggered.

-• To stop feeling small around your family
+• Stop feeling small around your family.

 You don’t want to blow up your life.
 You want to feel safe in it.
 You want to feel whole.
 Real.
 You.